yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-failover.md

     Default time reported in xCluster SafeTime is year 2112.
 Need to wait until the xCluster SafeTime on Standby advances beyond setup replication clock time.

+Replication is now complete.

-1. If the eventual desired configuration is A (Active) -> B (Standby), follow steps for Planned Switchover as described above.
+If your eventual desired configuration is for A to be the primary cluster and B the standby, follow the steps for [Planned Switchover](../async-transactional-switchover/).